WPBeginner

 Using the latest version of MySQL or MariaDB ensures that WordPress can safely store your website data.
 An older version may cause your website to behave unexpectedly.

 You need to make sure that your website is running the latest stable version of MySQL/Maria.
-You can find the information about your database software version by switching to the info tab in site health.
+You can find the information about your database software version by going to the Tools » Site Health page and switching to the ‘Info’ tab.

 If your website is using an older version of MySQL or MariaDB, then you need to contact your WordPress hosting provider and ask them to update it.